SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/Building a GAN from scratch.md

 ### Discriminator

 The second part of the network is the Discriminator, whose job is to take the images that the Generator creates and return the probability that the image is real.
-The Discriminator is a binary classifier and comprises blocks of fully connected linear layers (FC), Leaky ReLU activations, and Dropout layers.
+The Discriminator is a binary classifier and comprises blocks of fully connected linear layers (FC), Leaky ReLU activations, and [[../../Dropout|Dropout]] layers.
 The final layer of the Discriminator is a block with an FC layer and a Sigmoid at the end.
 The Sigmoid is responsible for returning the classification probability that we want.

 ## Demystifying the loss function
 Loss functions are an essential part of any neural network pipeline.
 Before we learn how to make a Generative Adversarial Network, we first need to understand the loss functions.